berttejeda/ansible-taskrunner/README.md

 webhost3
 ```

-Also, notice how the inline shell command tranforms commas into newline characters by way of the transform (`tr`) command.
+Also, notice how the inline shell command transforms commas into newline characters by way of the transform (`tr`) command.

 This makes it so that if we were to have defined the _webhosts_ variable<br />
 in the Tasksfile as `webhosts: webhost1,webhost2,webhost3`, it would have had the same outcome<br />